marjoleinF/ML-paper-EJPA/README.md

 * An R markdown file for replicating the tuning of parameters of the models fitted in the main paper: Parameters.Rmd, which can be run to recreate ESM (electronic supplementary material) file 5.
 * The .Rda files in the folder contain the saved results for each model as .Rda files.
-* Files apa.cls, paper.bib and data.csv are files needed to rerun the analyses and compile the R markdown document.
+* Files apa.cls, paper.bib and data.csv, which are needed to rerun the analyses and compile the R markdown document.

 The folder [Paper](/Paper) contains: